leofracca/gb-emu/README.md

 make
 ```

-Then the executable will be created in the `/build` folder
+Then the executable will be created in the `build` folder.

 ## Playing

+To run the emulator:

 ```shell
 ./GBEmu path/to/rom [scale]